l-k22/simons_sweet_shop_challenge/README.md

 StoreFront - HomeScreen - missing background image, carousel isn't full implemented it use placeholder array to display images that should be pulled from the database.
 Same with the decription and sweet title but these are located in the database.

-Inputting a order amount and pressing 'Add to Cart' will send you to the basket however I have not finished model and database mapping to display the orders so no orders will be visible.
-You can however see the alogrithm work in the debug console.

-Backend - AdminView - I have hidden a 'Load Mock Data' button in a drawer that can only accessed from this view, simply swipe from left hand side of the screen to the right.
+Backend - AdminView - I have hidden a 'Load Mock Data' and 'Clear Cart' button in a drawer that can only accessed from this view, simply swipe from left hand side of the screen to the right.
 There an odd glitch I haven't figured out the cause of yet, if you press the 'Load Mock Data' button only the 5000 pack appears however if you leave the page and re-enter the remainder of the list is populated.
-The EDIT, DELETE buttons have yet to be implemented, the 'Add Pack' button works however you will not be able to save the new pack.
+The EDIT button has yet to be implemented, the 'Add Pack' button works however you will not be able to save the new pack.

 Assets - Assets haven't been intergrated fully as recommended for Android and IOS devices.